Lynchburg Juvenile and Domestic Relations District Court: Child Abuse and Neglect

 Prior to the five-day removal hearing, the parent or custodian must be given notice of the hearing and a copy of the petition and the opportunity to retain counsel to represent the parent or guardian or to request that the court appoint an attorney to represent him or her if that parent or guardian is indigent.
 An attorney (also referred to as a Guardian ad litem) will be appointed to represent the best interests of the child.
 At the five-day hearing, the court will hear evidence and decide whether the child is abused or neglected.
 If, at the five-day hearing, a party objects, the decision on abuse or neglect can be delayed for up to 30 days.

 Whether or not the court decides the child is neglected or abused, the child may remain in temporary foster care and certain services will be ordered.
 The parents can be ordered to participate in specific programs designed to remedy the situation that led to removal.
-If a decision is made that child abuse or neglect occurred at the 5-day hearing or at the 30 day hearing, a dispositional hearing must be held within 75 days of the five-day hearing.
+If a decision is made that child abuse or neglect occurred at the five-day hearing or at the 30 day hearing, a dispositional hearing must be held within 75 days of the five-day hearing.

 The dispositional hearing decides the custody of the child.
 The court may return custody to the parent with certain conditions and requirements, place the child in the custody of Social Services (foster care), or place the child with a relative.